 Four years of English (8 semester credits) are required to graduate.
+(Including English I, English II, English III, Communications or Applied Communications and 2 Central Lyon elective credits.)

-ENGLISH I (RAI Core Course)

-Required for all 9th Grade
+ENGLISH I (RAI Core Course) Required for all 9th Grade

 During the first semester, the freshmen will be using McDougal, Littel Literature, Orange Level, which includes a variety of fiction and nonfiction, poetry, and drama.
 They will read the Shakespearean drama Romeo and Juliet and the novel To Kill A Mockingbird second semester.